- 1 The Angel of God Guides John through Revelation

 We’ll need to assume that the Angel who showed John the “judgment of the Great Harlot” was the same Angel that showed him New Jerusalem.
 These were both described as “one of the seven angels who had the seven bowls of wrath (seven plagues).”
 In Revelation 1:1, 22:6, and 22:16, we are told that one Angel guided John throughout this story, so the assumption seems fair.

-These seven Angels all wore a “golden sash” (Revelation 15:6) as did the Angel of YHVH in Revelation 1:13.
+These seven Angels, with the seven plagues, all wore a “golden sash” (Revelation 15:6) as did the Angel of Yihvah in Revelation 1:13.

 In Revelation 16:17, the seventh Angel poured out His bowl on the air, and a loud voice came from the throne saying, “It is done.”
 This “loud voice” is the voice of the Archangel, and the words “it is done” are the words of the invisible God in Revelation 21:6.
 We can assume that the expression “poured His bowl on the air” is only representational of the Angel’s sounding of a loud voice.

-The first evidence that this is the Angel of YHVH is in Revelation 21:15, “the one who spoke to me had a golden measuring rod.”
-This goes back to Ezekiel 40:3, the bronze man, who measured the temple, also appearing as bronze in Daniel 10:6, as the Archangel “WHO IS LIKE GOD.”
-The Man in Ezekiel was called YHVH in Ezekiel 44:2 and 5.
+The first evidence that this third Angel, “one of the Angels with the seven bowls of wrath,” was the Angel of Yihvah, is found in Revelation 21:15, “the one who spoke to me had a golden measuring rod.”
+This goes back to Ezekiel 40:3, the bronze man, who measured the temple.
+He was called Yihvah in Ezekiel 44:2 and 5; and also appeared in bronze in Daniel 10:6, as the Archangel “WHO IS LIKE GOD.”

-This last Angel told us very directly that He was the Spirit of Christ, the Archangel.
+This third, and last Angel of the Book of Revelation, told us directly that He was the Christ.

 He spoke the words of Christ in Revelation 22:6–9: